 All About TOPIK Speaking

-The number of examinees will grow in the following years, with 10,000 expected in 2024, 20,000 expected in 2025, and up to 50,000 by 2027.
+The number of examinees is expected to increase in the coming years, with 10,000 in 2024, 20,000 in 2026, and up to 50,000 by 2027.
 This is their initial 4-year plan.

 Check out the details of TOPIK speaking.